• Skip to primary navigation

 Also, try these other takes on pork tacos (there are plenty of Tuesdays to go around): pork carnitas and pulled pork tacos.

-What cut is best for pork tacos?
+What cut of pork is best for tacos?

 You can use pork butt, pork shoulder, or boneless pork ribs.
 We’ve tested this recipe many times over the years and love using boneless pork ribs, as they are super flavorful.
 Pork butt or shoulder also works very well.